Retro RFH Tower Players’ ‘My Fair Lady’ ’80s Play Time

 Photo/Facebook screenshot

-The RFH Tower Players are in rehearsal for their spring musical production of The Secret Garden.
+The RFH Tower Players have played hard, as usual, and the troupe opened its spring musical Evil Dead on Friday night.
 The spring musical at the high school is long standing tradition — and one that has come with much accolades for fine artistic work.

-The principals involved have changed with time and other factors, but high quality has been consistent and something for which RFH’s shows have been noted.
+The RFH directors, choreographers, costumers and all advisors behind the scenes have changed with time and other factors, but high quality has been consistent and something for which RFH’s shows have been renowned.

 Many of the student actors involved have also gone on to work professionally in the field or continued throughout their lives in some sort of community theater capacity.

-Many of the faces in the RFH shows are still familiar ones, as the talent has run in families.
+Many of the faces in the RFH shows are still familiar ones, as the talent has run in families over the decades.

 The double-dose Retro Pic(s) of the Day offers a glimpse back to an RFH production of My Fair Lady, starring one very familiar girl from the Rumson Hughes family known to have a stellar singing voice.
-She is the aunt of a couple of Tarzan Hugheses who have been seen on the RFH stage many times.
+She is the aunt of a couple of past Tarzan Hugheses, now in college, who have been seen on the RFH stage many times.

-She was also this editor’s daughter in Fiddler on the Roof and the family has always been, and remains, friends.
+She was also this founding editor’s daughter in Fiddler on the Roof and the family has always been, and remains, friends.
+Tradition!
 And, oh, there are many other familiar faces in these photos.
-One was the Artful Dodger in Oliver back in the 1970s and a mime.
+One was the Artful Dodger in Oliver back in the 1970s and a mime of the fleetingly popular RFH Mime Troupe.
+A Hughes was in that, too.
 Another could be seen in one of our retro Hunt photos.

-There were some other traditions of RFH shows have since ceased.
+There were many traditions that came with the production of RFH shows that have since ceased.
 Know what they are?
 Recognize anyone in these pics?
-Your favorite show?
+Your RFH spring musical of all time?